Warner Bros. Cartoons: 1933–1944: Leon Schlesinger Productions

-The Schlesinger studio got off to a slow start, continuing their one-shot Merrie Melodies and introducing a non canon Bosko replacement named Buddy to serve as the new star of Looney Tunes.
-The studio then formed the three-unit structure that it would retain throughout most of its history, with one of the units headed by Ben "Bugs" Hardaway, and the other by Earl Duvall, who was replaced by Jack King a year later.
+The Schlesinger studio got off to a slow start, hiring Harman-Ising staff such as Bob Clampett and Robert McKimson, as well as poaching staff from Walt Disney Productions; the studio continued their one-shot Merrie Melodies and introduced Buddy to serve as the new star of Looney Tunes.
+Harman-Ising alumnus Friz Freleng was poached to replace the studio's first director, Tom Palmer, after Palmer was fired for unsatisfactory work.
+The studio then formed the three-unit structure that it would retain throughout most of its history, with one unit headed by Freleng, one unit headed by Ben "Bugs" Hardaway, and one by Earl Duvall, who was replaced by Jack King a year later.

-In 1935, after Buddy proved not to be a successful character, Freleng helmed the Merrie Melodies cartoon I Haven't Got a Hat, which introduced the character Porky Pig.
-Hardaway and King departed, and a new arrival at Schlesinger's, Fred "Tex" Avery, took Freleng's creation and ran with it.
-Avery directed a string of cartoons starring Porky Pig that established the character as the studio's first bona fide star.
+In 1935, after Buddy proved to be unsuccessful, Freleng directed the Merrie Melodies cartoon I Haven't Got a Hat, which introduced the characters Beans and Porky Pig.
+While Beans was intended to be the series' new protagonist, he was quickly overshadowed by Porky and retired, in part due to the popularity of solo Porky cartoons directed by Universal Pictures alumnus Fred Avery and newly rejoined director Frank Tashlin, which established Porky as one of the studio's leading stars for decades.
 Schlesinger also gradually moved the Merrie Melodies cartoons from black and white, to two-strip Technicolor in 1934, and finally to full three-strip Technicolor in 1935.
 The Looney Tunes series would be produced in black-and-white for much longer, until 1943.
+Both series also evolved away from its roots in promoting music to focusing on humor.

-Because of the limited spacing conditions in the Schlesinger building at 1351 N. Van Ness on the Warner Sunset lot, Avery and his unit – including animators Robert Clampett and Chuck Jones – were moved into a small building elsewhere on the Sunset lot, which Avery and his team affectionately dubbed "Termite Terrace".
-Although the Avery unit moved out of the building after a year, "Termite Terrace" later became a metonym for the classic Warner Bros. animation department in general, even for years after the building was abandoned, condemned, and torn down.
-During this period, four cartoons were outsourced to the Ub Iwerks studio; however, Iwerks struggled to adapt his style to the type of humor that the Looney Tunes had developed by this time, and so Clampett took over as director (using Iwerks' staff) for the last two of these outsourced cartoons.
-Schlesinger was so impressed by Clampett's work on these shorts that he opened a fourth unit for Clampett to head, although for tax reasons this was technically a separate studio headed by Schlesinger's brother-in-law, Ray Katz.
+Because of the limited spacing conditions in the Schlesinger building at 1351 N. Van Ness on the Warner Sunset lot, Avery and his unit – including animators Bob Clampett and Chuck Jones – were moved into a small building elsewhere on the Sunset lot, which Avery and his team affectionately dubbed "Termite Terrace".
+Although the Avery unit moved out of the building after a year, moving into the Van Ness studio location, "Termite Terrace" later became a metonym for the classic Warner Bros. animation department in general, even for years after the building was abandoned, condemned, and torn down.
+During this period, four cartoons were outsourced to Animated Pictures; despite the quality being on par with the studio's output, Ub Iwerks disliked the experience and left midway, allowing Clampett to gain directorial experience while finishing two of the four cartoons.
+Schlesinger was so impressed by Clampett's work on these shorts that he opened a fourth unit for Clampett to lead.
+Its management was overseen by Ray Katz due to tax reasons; this unit was not allowed to produce Technicolor cartoons to save costs.